Artur-Tech/ARM_C/README.md

 #Contributing
 If you would like to contribute to this project, feel free to open a pull request or issue on GitHub.

-#License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.